iforgotmysocks/RimsecSecurity/README.md

 The trade ship (SRS trade ship) is where you can acquire robots, assembly bench(es), SRS Processing chips and other vanilla items such as components and chemfuel.

-And finally the SRS Processing Unit (unique component) which is a requirement to build SRS Robots and can only be bought!
+The SRS Processing Unit (unique component) which is a requirement to build SRS Robots and can only be bought.

+And finally the SRS Power Cell (unique fuel) is used to help fuel your robots for long journeys across the Rimworld!

 # Mod dependencies
 - Harmony https://steamcommunity.com/workshop/filedetails/?id=2009463077
 - Humanoid Alien Races 2.0 https://steamcommunity.com/sharedfiles/filedetails/?id=839005762

+# Mod incompatibilities

+At the moment Rimsec Security is incompatible with Combat Extended however, we do plan on making it compatible with Rimsec Security.

 # Credits
 Shakesthespeare - Artwork